PaulBlanche/frugal/doc/src/contents/doc/0.9.0/01-getting-started/00-create-a-project.md

 You just wrote your first static page with Frugal!

 For now, we will not use any UI framework, so we output basic HTML with template strings in the `render` method.
 This method will be called at build time to generate the page's markup.
-The `pattern` contains the URL pattern of the generated page.
+The `route` contains the URL pattern of the generated page.
 Here the generated page will live at the root of the website.

 Add the relative path to the newly created page in the configuration module :